 BETRAYAL & THE DOB

-OBFUSCATION.
-The building codes have evolved to become excessively complicated that they are subject to interpretation.
-And sole interpretation is at the discretion of the DOB.
-Government discretion gives it unlimited power.
-Unlimited government is a betrayal of our country.
+SOLE DISCRETION.
+Building codes have evolved to become so excessively complicated and even obfuscated that they now require interpretation.
+In fact if you ask five different people at the DOB the same question you often get five different answers.
+Sole interpretation of the building code is at the discretion of the DOB.
+Government discretion gives government unlimited power.
+Unlimited power is a betrayal of our country.
 We call that treason.

 CRIMINALIZATION.
-It has always been a violation to do any alteration without a permit.
-Across America governments are now making it a crime.
-We agree that violators who refuse to cooperate should be summoned into court and subsequently imprisoned.
-But the only reason to criminalize unilaterally is to intimidate the people into submission.
+It has always been a violation to improve private property without a permit.
+And we all agree to that.
+But recently it’s become crime.
+Violators who refuse to cooperate with the DOB have always been summoned into court.
+So why criminalize?
+Criminalization is counterintuitive with liberty and it is solely intended to intimidate & suppress.
 In an alarming & ever-growing number of cases summonses are issued at the same time as the violations without first affording the opportunity to comply.

 FEAR.
 Every day more people fear the DOB.
-They don’t fear reasonable requirements.
-They fear the excessive & damaging ones.
 Their intuition serves them well.

 BARRIERS TO FILING.
 DOB’s routinely require building permit applications to be perfect or they won’t accept them.
 But the DOB can enforce the code with permits so there’s no reason to deny an application.
 If government had any respect for the people’s time it would be easy to file an application.
 The disregard exposes a double standard.
 The quintessential example of arrogance & superiority.